 This employer recognizes that employees sometimes face situations of violence or abuse in their personal life that may affect their attendance or performance at work.
-Therefore, the Employer is committed to providing support to staff that experience family violence.
+Therefore, the Employer is committed to providing support to staff that experience family violence in accordance to the SA Government legislation (as amended from time to time) and the federal Fair Work Act.